The search is on

 THINGS NEVER HAPPEN WHEN YOU LOOK FOR THEM.

 Three key principles that have always worked for me.

-I spent the first 35 years of my working life in the wonderful world of qualitative research.
+I spent the first 40 years of my working life in the wonderful worlds of advertising and qualitative research.

 But I really wanted a change.

 And I wanted that change to be something completely different.

 Maybe using some of my skills but in a totally different industry.

 Something that I loved doing that could become a business.

 But known to travel to Scotland for a particular pair of socks, finding 'it' wasn't going to be easy. . .